ghoomfrog/silili/vocabulary.md

 - *jaja* is a quickly vertically circling sideways fist.
 - *sul* is a slowly vertically circling sideways fist.
 - *las* is a downward fist with an open index and middle finger, moving from side to the other.
+- *saki* is a sideways fist wiggling back and forth, not near the head or chest.
 - *nam* is pretending to push something from the side to the front of the chest.
 - *ajn* is a fist with a raised pinkie.